Cycles in the de Rham cohomology of abelian varieties over number fields: The main theorem over and its proof

 \subsubsection{Type I}

-Let $F$ be the totally real field $\End^\circ_{\bar{K}}(A)$ of degree $e$ over $\bQ$. \cite{BGK1} shows that \Cref{conjMT} holds when $g/e$ is odd. \begin{proposition} If $e=g$, then \Cref{conj_main} holds for $A$. \end{proposition} \begin{proof} The $\bQ$-vector space $H^1_{\mathrm{B}}(A,\bQ)$ has the structure of a two dimensional $F$-vector space.
-Therefore, as a $(G\MT)_{\bar{\bQ}}$-representation, $H^1_{\mathrm{B}}(A,\overline{\bQ})$ decomposes into $g$ non-isomorphic irreducible sub representations of dimension two.
-By \ref{dRtoet}, the $G_{\mathrm{dR},\bar{K}}$-representation $H^1_{\mathrm{dR}}(A,\bar{K})$ decomposes into $g$ non-isomorphic irreducible sub representations $V_1,\cdots, V_g$.
-By \Cref{nonisom} and \ref{irryes}, we only need to show that all $V_i$ are irreducible $G^\circ_{\mathrm{dR}}$-representations.
-By \Cref{decomp}, if any $G^\circ_{\mathrm{dR}}$-representation $V_i$ is reducible, then all $V_1,\cdots, V_g$ are reducible.
-In such situation, all $V_i$ decompose into one dimensional representations and hence $G^\circ_{\mathrm{dR}}$ is a torus.
-Then by \Cref{cm=torus}, A has complex multiplication, which contradicts with our assumption. \end{proof} \begin{rem} The above proof is still valid if all (equivalently, any) $V_i$ are of prime dimension. \end{rem}
+Let $F$ be the totally real field $\End^\circ_{\bar{K}}(A)$ of degree $e$ over $\bQ$. \cite{BGK1} shows that \Cref{conjMT} holds when $g/e$ is odd. \begin{proposition} If $e=g$, then \Cref{conj_main} holds for $A$. \end{proposition} \begin{proof} The action of $F$ on the $\bQ$-vector space $H^1_{\mathrm{B}}(A,\bQ)$ makes it a $2$-dimensional $F$-vector space.
+Therefore, as a $(G\MT)_{\bar{\bQ}}$-representation, $H^1_{\mathrm{B}}(A,\overline{\bQ})$ decomposes into $g$ non-isomorphic irreducible sub representations of dimension $2$.
+Hence, the $G_{\mathrm{MT},\bar{K}}$-representation $H^1_{\mathrm{dR}}(A/\bar{K})$ decomposes into $g$ non-isomorphic irreducible sub representations $V_1,\dots, V_g$.
+By \Cref{nonisom} and the discussion in \ref{irryes}, we only need to show that all $V_i$ are irreducible $G^\circ_{\aT}$-representations.
+By \Cref{decomp}, if any $G^\circ_{\aT}$-representation $V_i$ is reducible, then all $V_1,\dots, V_g$ are reducible.
+In such situation, all $V_i$ decompose into $1$-dimensional representations and hence $G^\circ_{\aT}$ is a torus.
+Then by \Cref{cm=torus}, A has complex multiplication, which contradicts our assumption. \end{proof} \begin{rem} The above proof is still valid if all (equivalently, any) $V_i$ are of prime dimension. \end{rem}